Drives

 - Click the Share button in the top right panel.

-- In the pop-up, find the shared user to give full access.
+- In the prompt, filter the shared user by name or email.

 Giving full drive access means the user can do anything with the data on the drive.